 There are many opportunities for students to be involved in school competitions as well as extracurricular academic events.
-Those may include, but are not limited to, the Spelling Bee, the Economics Challenge, Science Fairs and the State Music Festival.
+Those may include, but are not limited to, the Spelling Bee, the Economics Challenge, Science Fairs, Speech Meet, Creative Arts Showcase, Math Counts, and the State Music Festival.
+Students may be mandated to participate in specific events as part of their class requirements.